Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/business.rst

 Detect Business Failures by Generating Synthetic Tests
 ======================================================

-Since generative AI agents can encounter an infinite number of test cases, automated test case generation is often necessary, especially when you don’t have any test conversations to import.
-One of the key challenges of synthetic test data generation is ensuring that the test cases are domain-specific rather than too generic.
+Generative AI agents can face an endless variety of real-world scenarios, making it impossible to manually enumerate all possible test cases.
+Automated, synthetic test case generation is therefore essential—especially when you lack real user conversations to import as tests.
+However, a major challenge is to ensure that these synthetic cases are tailored to your business context, rather than being overly generic.

+By generating domain-specific synthetic tests, you can proactively identify and address these types of failures before they impact your users or business operations.

-In this section, we will walk you through how to generate synthetic test cases to detect business failures, like *hallucinations* or *denial to answer questions*, using document-based queries and knowledge bases.
+In this section, we will walk you through how to generate synthetic test cases to detect business failures, such as *hallucinations* or *denial to answer questions*, using document-based queries and knowledge bases.

 What are AI business failures?
 ------------------------------

 AI business failures are failures that are related to the business of the AI system.
 To detect them, we need to generate tests that are designed to trigger failures.

+For more context and practical examples of business failures, you can explore our :doc:`/hub/ui/datasets/business` or `realperformance.giskard.ai <https://realperformance.giskard.ai>`_.

 The Giskard Hub provides an interface for the synthetic generation of legitimate queries **with expected outputs**.
 It automatically clusters the documents from the internal knowledge base into key topics and generates test cases for each topic by applying a set of perturbations.
 These clusters and topics are then used to generate dedicated test that challenge the bot to answer questions about the specific topic in a way that might not align with the business rules of your organization.